douglasrizzo/catsim/sphinx/introduction.rst

 Proficiency Estimation
 ^^^^^^^^^^^^^^^^^^^^^^

 Proficiency estimation occurs whenever an examinee answers a new item.
-Given a dichotomous (binary) response vector and the parameters of the corresponding items that were answered, it is the job of an estimator to return a new value for the examinee's :math:`\hat\theta`.
+Given a dichotomous (binary) response vector and the parameters of the corresponding items that were answered, it is the job of an estimator to return a new value for the examinee's :math:`\hat{\theta}`.
 This value reflects the examinee's proficiency, given his or hers answers up until that point of the test.

 In Python, an example of a list that may be used as a valid dichotomous response vector is as follows:

 >>> response_vector = [1,1,1,0,1,1,0,1,0,0,1,0,0,0,1,0]

-Estimation techniques are generally separated between maximum-likelihood estimation procedures (whose job is to return the :math:`\hat\theta` value that maximizes the *log-likelihood* function, presented in :py:func:`catsim.irt.log_likelihood`); and Bayesian estimation procedures, which tend to use a priori information of the distributions of examinee's proficiencies to estimate new values for them.
+Estimation techniques are generally separated between maximum-likelihood estimation procedures (whose job is to return the :math:`\hat{\theta}` value that maximizes the *log-likelihood* function, presented in :py:func:`catsim.irt.log_likelihood`); and Bayesian estimation procedures, which tend to use a priori information of the distributions of examinee's proficiencies to estimate new values for them.

 In :py:mod:`catsim`, proficiency estimation procedures can be found in the :py:mod:`catsim.estimation` module.